shirzady1934/Dbaas_mysql/README.md

     $ flask run

-For get a database send a POST request to `/getdb` with parameter `token = helloworld`
+For get a database send a POST request to `/getdb` with parameter `token = "helloworld"`

 This project work for firewall-cmd.